 70. Get thoughts from Newbies

 Consider a post where you purposely reach out to the newbies of your industry.
 Not the thought leaders but the newcomers to the field.
 Now, before you say I’m stupid for suggesting such a thing, consider the idea of “group think”.
-Group think is when you are around the same people for so long that you all think of the same pros and cons for things.
+Groupthink is when you are around the same people for so long that you all think of the same pros and cons of things.

 Everyone loves s good meme.
-At least I do 🙂 .
-Create a meme post from the meme’s you’ve enjoy the most or even created yourself.
+At least I do:).
+Create a meme post from the meme’s you’ve enjoyed the most or even created yourself.

 There are a ton of meme generators out there.
 Find the inside jokes of your field and pump out some new memes.